nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 - concept or hub card permalinks could be translated to other languages and still convey meaning
   - spoken languages
   - i.e. the hub for programs is still a list of programs if its title is changed
-- context/frame could be represented as the depth you have to traverse from any card to find a set of specific keywords ?
 - auto create cards from tmux buffers in private zk ?
   - not very safe
   - really cool
 - cards could run scripts only periodically when stuff changes in them or their links
 - fuzzy search related to using fzf as an automatic tool in scripts?
+- relating to graph theory
+  - context/frame could be represented as the depth you have to traverse from any card to find a set of specific keywords ?
+- combine content with best link titles for searching - done in graph browser

 ## move this stuff to cards it is growing kinda big